 - Have a familiar design and feel but strive for distinction.

 We know, that you enjoy challenges.
 Let’s face this one together.
 We will come up with a revamped optimized homepage for your website.

 As a starting point, leave all considerations about your company aside and focus on your visitors.
 The target is to attend your ideal customers’ needs, not to ramble about yourself.

 Get your customer personas together over a cup of coffee, and analyze their needs, desires, and buying actions.
-Map your customer journey, with the phases of awareness, interest, desire and action of the conversion funnel.
-You might use this template of journey map to help you.
+Map your customer journey with the conversion funnel’s phases of awareness, interest, desire, and action.

 Once you have accounted for your visitors’ needs, reinforce, or redefine,the purpose of your homepage.
 List the objectives the page must achieve.
 Would you like your visitors to search your catalog?
 Find out about the unique services you offer?
 Sign up for a free trial?
 Set specific, attainable goals.

-With persona’s needs and homepage purposes on hand, let’s see four questions that come up in visitors’ minds when they arrive at your site with examples of how three e-commerce and three services pages address these doubts.
+With the persona’s needs and homepage purposes on hand, let’s see four questions in visitors’ minds when they arrive at your site with examples of how three e-commerce and three services pages address these doubts.

 Four questions to answer on your homepage from your visitors’ point of view